 The student-centred courses of morning tuition is built around the study of weekly modules, leading into a collaborative class project that provides students with opportunities to debate, develop their critical-thinking skills, take part in performances, and explore a wide range of topics from fresh perspectives.

 The morning classes are complemented by an activity programme which finds opportunities for creativity and adventure in the everyday.
-For example, the river kennet that winds its way across the Marlborough College campus does not just provide a beautiful setting for an early evening walk but instead offers a chance to practice ‘riverwalking’, an activity where students help each other as they scramble, climb and swim their way down the river.
+For example, the nearby rivers do not just provide a beautiful setting for an early evening walk but instead offer a chance to practice ‘riverwalking’, an activity where students help each other as they scramble, climb and swim their way down the river.